Ed Koch: 1982

 After incumbent Hugh Carey announced he would not run for reelection, Koch announced his candidacy for governor of New York.
 Cuomo, who had been elected lieutenant governor, also ran.
 Koch received the party's endorsement with 61% of the convention vote, but Cuomo won the Democratic primary.
 The New York Times called Cuomo's victory a "stunning upset" that relied on "an unusual coalition of liberal Democrats, labor, minorities and upstaters".
 Koch ran strongly in Jewish communities, while Cuomo won black, liberal, and Italian communities by a similar margin.
 A key to Cuomo's victory was his strong showing in New York City itself; though Koch won the city and its four suburban counties (Rockland, Westchester, Suffolk, and Nassau) as expected, Cuomo kept the margin close and won half of the city's Assembly districts.
 That, combined with large victories in nearly every upstate county, allowed Cuomo to win.
 Koch endorsed Cuomo immediately, declaring "what's important to all of us is that we keep a Democrat in Albany."
-Many say the deciding factor in Koch's loss was an interview with Playboy magazine in which he called the lifestyle of suburbia and upstate New York "sterile" and lamented the thought of having to live in "the small town" of Albany as governor.
+During the campaign, cropped up posters which mocking Koch's sexuality which written “Vote Cuomo not the Homo” circulated.
+Many say the deciding factor in Koch's loss was an interview with Playboy magazine in which he critiqued the lifestyle of suburbia.
 Koch's remarks are thought to have alienated many voters from outside New York City.
 Cuomo was elected governor over Republican Lewis Lehrman, and served three terms.